 Common myths about appraising

-It is required by law that a real estate appraiser must be state-licensed to produce appraisals for federally-related home transactions in Florida.
-Also by law, you are allowed to demand a copy of the completed report from your lender.
+Legally, a real estate appraiser must be state certified to write legitimate appraisal reports for federally-backed purchase.
+The law gives you the right to receive a copy of your finished appraisal from your lender after it has been produced.
 Contact our professional staff if you have any concerns about the appraisal process.

-Fact: While most states support the idea that assessed value approximates estimated market value, this generally is not the case.
-Interior remodeling that the assessor is not aware of and a lack of reassessment on nearby properties are prime examples of why the price can vary.
+Fact: While most states back the idea that assessed value approximates estimated market value, this usually is not the case.
+Interior remodeling that the assessor has not investigated and a dearth of reassessment on nearby homes are prime examples of why the price can vary.

-Fact: Without any influence from any external parties to buy or sell, market value is what a willing buyer would pay a willing seller for a specific house.
-The replacement cost is the dollar amount necessary to reconstruct a home in-kind.
+Fact: Without any influence from any outside parties to purchase or sell, market value is what a willing buyer would pay a willing seller for a specific home.
+The dollar amount demanded to rebuild a property is what forms the replacement cost.

-Fact: Value increase of a certain home has to be concluded on a case-by-case basis, factoring in information on comparable houses and other relevant specifications within the property itself.
+Fact: Any cost at which an appraiser concludes concerning a certain property is always individualized, based on certain factors pulled from the data of comparable houses and other specifications within the property itself.
 It doesn't matter if the economy is doing well or declining.

 Have other questions about appraisers, appraising or real estate in Okaloosa County or Destin, FL?Contact Appraisal House, Inc.

-Fact: Property worth is determined by a multitude of variables, including area, condition, improvements, amenities, and market trends.
-As you can see, none of these variables can be found simply by examining the house from the exterior.
+Fact: Home value is determined by a multitude of factors, including - but not limited to - location, condition, improvements, amenities, and market trends.
+As you can see, none of these variables can be found just by examining the property from the exterior.

-Myth: Consumers need not care about what is in their appraisal report so long as it satisfies the requirements of their lending group.
+Myth: It doesn't mean anything to consumers what's in the report so long as it satisfies the needs of their lending agency.

-Fact: A consumer should definitely inspect their appraisal; there could be some questions or some concerns with the accuracy of the inspection that should be addressed.
+Fact: Only if home buyers examine a copy of their report can they double-check its accuracy and possibly need to question the result.
 Remember, this is probably the most expensive and important investment a consumer will ever make.
-There is a wealth of data contained in an appraisal that should be useful to the consumer in the future, such as the legal and physical description of the property, square footage measurements, list of comparable properties in the neighborhood, neighborhood description and a narrative of current real-estate activity and/or market trends in the region.
+Also, the appraisal report makes an invaluable record for future reference, containing helpful and often-revealing information - including, but not limited to, the legal and physical description of the property, square footage measurements, list of comparable properties in the neighborhood, neighborhood description and a narrative of current real-estate activity and/or market trends in the area.

-Fact: An appraisal does not serve the same purpose as an inspection report.
-The function of an appraisal is to conclude upon an opinion of fair market value during the appraisal process and the production of the appraisal report.
-House inspectors will write a report that will determine the condition of the house and its major components and possible damage.
+Fact: An appraisal does not serve the same purpose as an inspection.
+The purpose of the appraiser is to find an opinion of value in the appraisal process and through creating the report.
+A home inspector determines the condition of the property and its main components and reports these findings.